Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 Q: Is it walkable?

-The Barrio Historico is entirely walkable — it's small, flat, and pedestrian-friendly.
+The Barrio Historico is entirely walkable — small, flat, and pedestrian-friendly.
 To reach the beaches, the Real de San Carlos bullring ruins (5km), and outlying areas, rent a bike (UYU $400/day, ~$10), golf cart (UYU $1,500-2,000/day, ~$37-50), or electric scooter (UYU $800/day, ~$20) near the ferry terminal.

-Q: Can I use Argentine pesos?
+Q: Can you use Argentine pesos?

 Q: Is it expensive?

-More expensive than Buenos Aires by 30-50%.
+More expensive than Buenos Aires, by 30-50%.
 Restaurant dinner: UYU $800-1,500 ($20-37).
 Hotels in the old quarter: UYU $3,000-6,000/night ($75-150).
-Save with lunch specials (menu ejecutivo, UYU $400-600/~$10-15) and staying outside the historic center.
+Save with lunch specials (menu ejecutivo, UYU $400-600/~$10-15) and by staying outside the historic center.

 What to See